rku-it-GmbH/cds2alv/docs/program_extensions.md

 # Program extensions

 Program extensions are plugins for the reports genereated by the framework.
-They can be switched on and off for each individual CDS view in the first screen of the transaction *ZCDS_ALV_START*.
+They can be switched on and off for each individual CDS view in the first screen of the transaction */C2A/CDS_ALV_START*.

 ## Defining a Program extension

-Program extensions are defined in the Viewcluster *ZVC_CDS_ALV_FW*.
+Program extensions are defined in the Viewcluster */C2A/VC_CONFIG*.
 The definition of a program extension consists of the following information:
 * database key
 * display name